Quantum sensing with a spin ensemble in a two-dimensional material

-The fully reconstructed hyperfine interaction Hamiltonian, obtained through short-time decoherence dynamics, provides a basis for developing quantum control protocols of neighboring nuclear spins, enabling their use as auxiliary quantum resources~\cite{marcks2025nuclear}.
+The fully reconstructed hyperfine interaction Hamiltonian, obtained from short-time decoherence dynamics, provides a basis for developing quantum control protocols of neighboring nuclear spins, enabling their use as auxiliary quantum resources~\cite{marcks2025nuclear}.
+The reliability of our hyperfine Hamiltonian learning procedure is further validated using synthetic datasets, all of which converge to the ground-truth values (Supplementary Information).